Video Hosting For Mobile Apps: How to Build an App Using Streaming SDKs

 At Dacast, we already offer iOS and Android SDKs to our users.
 These live video streaming SDKs integrate with the Dacast API.
 They make it much easier to develop mobile apps of your own.

-Building a video app using an SDK is fairly straightforward, but the exact process will depend on the layout and complexity of your specific app.
+Building a video app using an SDK is fairly straightforward.
+However, the exact process will depend on the layout and complexity of your specific app, including the need for push notifications and other mobile features.
 Dacast also provides complete SDK documentation to help through the process.

 Apple’s App Store and the Google Play Store both take a week or two to approve new apps.
 Added to development time, we recommend reserving at least a month to create and launch your new video app using Dacast’s SDKs.